MCPCapital/HarmonizeProject/README.md

 [![GitHub Deleted our Account](https://matthewpilsbury.com/github-deleted.PNG)](#)

 GitHub deleted our account at 250 stars!
 Sorry for the interuption - we lost about a week of work, but this will be the offical home of Harmonize Project.
+Prior to deletion we were in the top 20,000 repositories and top 7,000 Python-based projects on GitHub.

 Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.
 Hue and Philips Hue are trademarks of Signify.